 Incidence and Prevalence

-The risk factors for Bell’s palsy are not completely understood, but the chances of obtaining or having Bell’s palsy in one’s life may be one in 64 individuals.
-It is more commonly seen in patients who are pregnant have a family member with Bell’s palsy, have had previous Bell’s palsy as well as patients of Japanese ancestry.
-Other risk factors for patients with facial paralysis not necessarily related to Bell’s palsy include Lyme disease, typhoid fever, Guillain-Barré syndrome, trauma, temporal bone fracture, tumors including acoustic neuroma and other types of viruses.
+The risk factors for Bell’s palsy are not completely understood, but the chances of obtaining or having Bell’s palsy in one’s life may be 1 in 64 individuals.
+It is more commonly seen in patients who are pregnant, have a family member with Bell’s palsy, have had previous Bell’s palsy, as well as patients of Japanese ancestry.
+Other risk factors for patients with facial paralysis, not necessarily related to Bell’s palsy, include Lyme disease, typhoid fever, Guillain-Barré syndrome, trauma, temporal bone fracture, tumors including acoustic neuroma and other types of viruses.
 Again, it is extremely important to differentiate Bell’s palsy and facial paralysis.
 Facial paralysis is a general term given to all patients who have weakness of their face including patients with Bell’s palsy.
 Bell’s palsy is a subset of patients who have facial paralysis that is a resultant of a virus reactivation from herpes simplex virus.

-Patients who develop Bell’s palsy fall into three groups: The first group, which includes 85% of individuals who have Bell’s palsy completely recover from the Bell’s palsy with no noticeable deformity or issue.
+Patients who develop Bell’s palsy fall into one of three groups: The first group, which includes 85% of individuals who have Bell’s palsy, completely recover from the Bell’s palsy with no noticeable deformity or issue.
 10% of individuals have incomplete recovery with synkinesis and partial facial weakness.
 5% of the patients have complete facial paralysis and significant synkinesis.
-In this 5% of individuals extreme care must be made to make sure that there is not a missing tumor or other causes that may not be related to Bell’s palsy.
-Individuals who have risks factors that may increase the chance of having a worst outcome include: not having medical treatment immediately after the onset of Bell’s palsy, pregnancy, and presenting with severe facial paralysis.
+In this 5% of individuals, extreme care must be made to make sure that there is not a missing tumor or other causes that may not be related to Bell’s palsy.
+Risk factors that may increase the chance of having a worse outcome include: not having medical treatment immediately after the onset of Bell’s palsy, pregnancy, and presenting with severe facial paralysis.

-If you are suffering from Bell’s palsy, schedule a consultation with Dr. Azizzadeh by calling 310.657.2203 today!
+If you are suffering from Bell’s palsy, schedule a consultation with facial nerve specialist Dr. Azizzadeh by calling 888.470.6432 today!

 Next, learn about Acoustic Neuroma